nextflow-io/nextflow/docs/operator.rst

-Finally, a third version of the ``into`` operator takes an integer `n` as an argument and returns a list of `n` channels, each of which emits a copy of the items there were emitted by the source channel.
+Finally, a third version of the ``into`` operator takes an integer `n` as an argument and returns a list of `n` channels, each of which emits a copy of the items that were emitted by the source channel.
 For example::